hammaadworks/whatcha-do.in/docs/epics.md

 **Technical Notes:** This story requires backend logic (Next.js API route) for validation, including character and length restrictions (e.g., minimum 3, maximum 30 characters), and Supabase persistence.

-### Story 5.3: Update Public Profile Page to Use Configurable Slug
+### Story 5.3: Update Public Profile Page to Use Configurable Slug and Display Content

 As a user,
-I want my public profile to be accessible via my chosen unique public slug directly from the domain root, So that I can easily share a personalized and clean URL (e.g., `whatcha-doin.com/my-chosen-slug`).
+I want my public profile to be accessible via my chosen unique public slug directly from the domain root and display my bio, public habits, public todos, and public journal entries, So that I can easily share a personalized and clean URL (e.g., `whatcha-doin.com/my-chosen-slug`) and showcase my progress.

 **Acceptance Criteria:**

-**Given** a user has set a public slug (Story 5.2), **When** I navigate to `/[my-chosen-slug]`,
+1. A public profile page is accessible at a URL structure of `/profile/[userId]`.
+2. The page correctly fetches and displays the user's bio.
+3. The page correctly fetches and displays a list of the user's public habits.
+4. The page correctly fetches and displays a list of the user's public todos.
+5. The page correctly fetches and displays a list of the user's public journal entries.
+6. If a user has no public items of a certain type (e.g., no public habits), a message indicating this is shown instead of an empty list.
+7. The page is server-side rendered (SSR) or statically generated (SSG) to ensure fast initial load times.
+8. Data fetching for the page must only retrieve public data and be protected by Row Level Security.
-**Then** I see my public profile page.
+9. When I navigate to `/[my-chosen-slug]`, I see my public profile page.
-**And** if I navigate to `/[another-user-slug]`, I see that user's public profile page.
+10. If I navigate to `/[another-user-slug]`, I see that user's public profile page.
-**And** if a slug is not found, is invalid, or is a reserved system slug, the system displays an appropriate error (e.g., 44) or redirects to the authenticated root view.
+11. If a slug is not found, is invalid, or is a reserved system slug, the system displays an appropriate error (e.g., 44) or redirects to the authenticated root view.

 **Prerequisites:** Story 5.2.

 **Technical Notes:** This story involves updating the Next.js dynamic routing at the root level (`app/[slug]/page.tsx`) and the data fetching logic to use the slug for lookup.
 It also requires implementing a mechanism to prevent users from selecting reserved system slugs (e.g., `auth`, `dashboard`, `journal`, `grace-period`, `api`).
 The root route will dynamically serve either a public profile or the authenticated root view (e.g., dashboard) based on authentication and slug matching.
+A `getPublicProfileData(userId)` function will be created in `lib/supabase/user.ts` to fetch the public data.

 ---